Navajeros: Plot

-At a cemetery, the meeting place for El jaro and his gang, El Jaro surprises his three criminal pals with a gun he managed to acquire.
-This allows El Jaro and his pals to escalate their criminal activities.
-They go to an upscale neighborhood of Madrid where they rob a group of gay men gathered in a party.
-Meanwhile, a journalist, who reports on juvenile delinquency, chronicles the dire circumstances of unemployment and hopeless of the youths in marginals areas of the city and the links between poverty and criminal activities.
+At a cemetery, El Jaro surprises his three criminal pals with a gun he managed to acquire.
+This allows them to escalate their criminal activities.
+They go to an upscale neighborhood of Madrid where they rob a group of gay men.
+Meanwhile, a journalist chronicles the dire circumstances of unemployment and hopeless of the youths in marginals areas of the city and the links between poverty and criminal activities.

-While having ice cream, El Jaro is about to be discovered with his gun hidden in his backpack by two undercover policemen, but he is saved by Mercedes who distract the officers.
+While having ice cream, El Jaro is about to be discovered with his gun hidden in his backpack by two undercover policemen, but he is saved by Mercedes who distracts the officers.
 At a disco with his friends, El Jaro meets La Toñi, Chus' sister.
-Smitten with her, he invites her for a joyride, but Toñi is more interested in the drugs she consumes than in El Jaro.
+Smitten with her, he invites her for a joyride, but Toñi is more interested in the drugs she consumes.
 To find drugs for her, El Jaro goes to El Marques, a drug-dealer who gives him some for sale.
-El Jaro steals all the drugs, from El marques threatening him with his knife.
+El Jaro steals all the drugs, from El Marques threatening him with his knife.
 Back with Mercedes, El Jaro confesses her that he has fallen in love with Toñi, but they continue their affair.

 El Jaro and his gang, with Toñi's help, enter a motel and rob all the clients.
 In one of the rooms, El Jaro discovers his mother, a prostitute, who he has not seen for the last three years since when he ran away at age twelve.
 Leaving the motel, El Jaro and his gang are pursued by the police but they manage to evade the authorities, fleeing through the roof top to a ballet school in the next building.
 Lara, a detective, is put in charge by the commissar of police to investigate El Jaro's assault of the motel.
 They interrogate Jaro's mother.